sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 When I first started watching the live data, I was confused by why a single localized outage would trigger a massive global explosion of pulses.

-I've since learned this is likely due to a phenomenon called ["Path Hunting."](https://blog.cloudflare.com/going-bgp-zombie-hunting/) When a route dies, the internet doesn't instantly agree it's gone.
+I've since learned this is likely due to a phenomenon called ["Path Hunting."](https://blog.cloudflare.com/going-bgp-zombie-hunting/) When a route dies, the Internet doesn't instantly agree it's gone.
 Instead, routers desperately try to find backup paths.
 They'll try a longer route, fail, try an even longer one, fail again, and generate a new BGP update every single time.
 Those massive bursts of purple pulses are basically the routers "thinking out loud" as they scramble to route around the damage.

 {{< diagram caption="[Routers looking for Facebook's network on October 4, 2021](https://blog.cloudflare.com/october-2021-facebook-outage/)" >}}
 {{< image src="asn32934.gif" >}}
 {{< /diagram >}}

 **Anycast** routing amplifies this chatter even further.
 Huge networks (like Google or Cloudflare) announce the exact same `/24` prefix from dozens of different physical locations globally so their services are fast everywhere.
 But if a major transit provider drops a peering session, or a provider intentionally shifts traffic away from a datacenter for maintenance, thousands of routers might suddenly decide to shift their traffic to a different Anycast node all at once.
-The result is a massive visual wave of routing adjustments ripping across the map.
+The result is a sudden surge of routing adjustments across the map.

 {{< diagram >}}
 {{< image src="spiderman-meme.png" >}}